hlts2/round-robin/README.md

 # round-robin
-round-robin is round robin algorithm written in golang
+round-robin is balancing algorithm written in golang

 ## Requrement
 Go (>= 1.8)